+6. Heat Distribution

-7. Heat Distribution: The hydronic industry's renaissance is, in part, due to the reemergence of the radiant heat industry.
+The hydronic industry's renaissance is, in part, due to the reemergence of the radiant heat industry.
 In the commercial sector, large radiant heat systems place unique demands on a boiler, or series of boilers.
-According to Chiles, these systems were historically characterized by cold starts with long boiler run times, high water volume, high mass, cooler required supply water temperatures, and short boiler cycle-times when the mass is at temperature.
+According to Mike Chiles of Watts Radiant, these systems were historically characterized by cold starts with long boiler run times, high water volume, high mass, cooler required supply water temperatures, and short boiler cycle-times when the mass is at temperature.

 Of course, large radiant systems require a boiler or boilers with high output.
-A key advantage is that when the thermal mass of a floor or heated surface has reached temperature, shorter and less frequent boiler cycle-times are required.
-Better yet, a boiler system with modulation permits the heating, and later heatmaintenance of the heated surface.
+A key advantage is that when the thermal mass of a floor or heated surface has reached temperature, shorter and less frequent boiler cycletimes are required.
+Better yet, a boiler system with modulation permits the heating, and later, heat-maintenance of the heated surface.
 Either a fully modulating burner, or the lead-lag staging of boilers, would allow a system to meet ever-changing load requirements for optimal system efficiency.
 Another option is to add mass to the piping system to increase boiler run times during periods of low demand.
 For this, water tanks can easily add mass to a piping system.

-"Snowmelting systems pose a different challenge - high demand and high mass with extremely cold water/glycol temperatures," Chiles added.
+"Snowmelting systems pose a different challenge: high demand and high mass with extremely cold water/glycol temperatures," added Chiles.
 "Here, the challenge is not short-cycling of the boiler.
 Thermal shock happens when freezing return-water temperatures come crashing into the heat exchanger in a long, hard, cold start."

 Fortunately, the new generation of condensing boilers takes this brutal jab in stride.
 Many modern boilers aren't susceptible to thermal shock, due to the materials of their waterways and heat exchangers.
-Others can be easily protected from thermal shock with the use of a boiler bypass, which can be built to operate automatically, with the addition of a control system, or can be a manual, fixed-temperature system.
+Others can be easily protected from thermal shock with the use of a boiler bypass, which can be built to operate automatically with the addition of a control system, or they can be manual, fixed temperature systems.

 Quite a difference in just 15 years.
-We now have smart technology, getting smarter.
-Inspired professionals responding to market needs.
-And customers who see the value of contemporary hydronic solutions.
+We now have smart technology that's getting smarter, inspired professionals responding to market needs, and customers who see the value of contemporary hydronic solutions.
+Anyone for a spin in the transporter to the year 2021?
+PME

-About the author: John Vastyan, a journalist whose work focuses on the plumbing and mechanical and radiant heat industries, owns Common Ground, a trade communications firm based in Manheim, Pa.
-He can be reached at 717/664-0535, or cground@ptd.net.
+John Vastyan, a journalist whose work focuses on the plumbing and mechanical and radiant heat industries, owns Common Ground, a trade communications firm based in Manheim, PA.
+He can be reached at (717) 664-0535, or cground@ptd.net.